Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems: Introduction

 \end{itemize}

-It is the aim of this paper to systematically investigate how higher-form symmetries and non-equilibrium 't Hooft anomalies can be used to construct non-equilibrium effective actions.
+It is the aim of this paper to systematically investigate how higher-form symmetries and NSS can be used to construct non-equilibrium effective actions.
 To aid in the systematization of our approach, we employ the coset construction, which is a powerful tool that facilitates the formulation of effective actions for Goldstone and Goldstone-like excitations~\cite{Landry,Ogievetsky,Ivanov and Ogievetsky,Low,Weinberg,Wheel,Landry spin}.
 The basic idea behind the coset construction is that the Maurer-Cartan one-form, parameterized by Goldstone fields, furnishes symmetry-invariant building-blocks, which are then used to formulate an effective action.
 We find that for spontaneously broken $p$-form symmetries, the corresponding equivalent of the Maurer-Cartan form is no longer a one-form but is instead a $p+1$-form.
 When an ordinary or higher-form symmetry is spontaneously broken, a (generalized) Goldstone theorem guarantees the existence of a gapless mode~\cite{Zhao:2020vdn}.
 For non-equilibrium systems, even unbroken symmetries can have corresponding gapless modes that resemble Goldstone excitations.
-At the level of the coset construction, these modes corresponding to unbroken symmetries can be accounted for by introducing certain gauge-redundancies~\cite{Landry}.
+At the level of the coset construction, we parameterize the {\it full} symmetry group with dynamical Goldstone fields.
+Then to distinguish between the true Goldstones corresponding broken symmetries from the Goldstone-like fields corresponding to unbroken symmetries, we endow the unbroken Goldstones with time-independent, right-acting gauge redundancies~\cite{Landry}.
 We extend these gauge-redundancies to account for gapless modes corresponding to unbroken $p$-form symmetries.
-Further, we find that any action constructed exclusively using terms furnished by the Maurer-Cartan form will have a one-to-one correspondence between physical symmetries and conserved quantities.
-In order to destroy this one-to-one correspondence, we find that there is a Maurer-Cartan-like object that can be used to furnish terms that lead to non-equilibrium anomalies of the effective action.
+Although the modes corresponding to unbroken symmetries are technically not true Goldstones, we will nevertheless refer to all fields that appear in the coset parameterization as Goldstones.
+Further, we find that any action constructed exclusively using terms furnished by the Maurer-Cartan form will have a one-to-one correspondence between physical symmetries and conserved quantities---that is all symmetry generators in the coset construction correspond to Stückelberg symmetries.
+In order to extend the coset construction to describe more general phenomena, we identify a procedure by which NSS charges can be included.